Hello World! Welcome Friends! Trees are a significant concern, if you will.

 4. Keep the Spacing in Mind

 To prevent damage to the foundation and underground pipes, trees are typically planted 10 to 20 feet from the house to allow for growth without interfering with the structure.
+Planting trees too close to your home can lead to issues such as a tree falling on the roof, causing significant damage and safety hazards.
+Three Brothers Roofing, based in Kalamazoo, specializes in addressing such emergencies and can provide prompt assistance if a tree falls on roof.

 The same rule also applies when planting trees close to each other.